wstrange/dartdap/README.md

   example, `LDAPConnection` becomes `LdapConnection`, `LDAPResult` becomes `LdapResult`, `LDAPUtil` becomes `LdapUtil`.

+- Exception raised if a bad certificate is encountered when opening a SSL/TLS connection.
+Provide a bad certificate handler function, if the application wants to override the default behaviour.
+Other than for testing, accepting bad certificates is a security risk: so, the default behaviour is the safer option.

 - Internal classes hidden from public interface
   (e.g. `ConnectionManager`, `LDAPUtil`).